anarchivist/nyac-2014-presentation/presentation.md

 # Community Reps {.takahashi}

 <div role="note" class="note">
+DPLA also has a formally organized volunteer program, called the Community Reps program.
 In September 2013, DPLA staff conceived of a program of community representatives, or volunteers that would help spread the word about DPLA.
 While DPLA was still in its planning phase, my colleagues found that our web forums and committees provided a forum for interested and motivated people to help out and give us feedback.
 </div>